benjamin-rubinger/benjamin-rubinger.github.io/book/who gets what.md

 ## Cheap and Costly Signals
 Cheap signals are easy to copy.
 If rich people start liking a low-cost restaurant, everyone can copy them and visit the same low-cost restaurant.
 Cheap signals are unreliable and change quickly.
 Costly signals are not easy to copy, they require significant sacrifice.
 Sometimes low-status people gain cheap access to costly signals and can cheaply gain status, but costly signals are usually protected if they are able to endure.
 Costly signals are wasteful, but mostly exclude truly poor people.
 However, some people of all classes sometimes become obsessed with status signaling and find ways to make costly signals beyond their means, by cheating, saving up or overspending.

 Lying is sometimes a costly signal of group loyalty.
 Sometimes people say ridiculous things that everyone knows aren't true.
 Why would someone intentionally repeat a lie?
 Because some lies become associated with a group narrative.
 By repeating the lie, they show support for the group narrative, proving loyalty.
 But aren't obvious lies ineffective and pointless?
 No, the more obvious the lie, the better the signal.
-If someone repeats something true, they could be unaware of the group or they could be an honest person, the truth does not distinguish between group loyalists and non-loyalists.
-A lie does distinguish between group loyalists and non-loyalists.
+If someone repeats something true, they could be unaware of the group or they could be an honest person.
+The purpose of the truth is ambiguous, it does not distinguish between group loyalists and non-loyalists.
+A good signal is unambiguous.
+A specific lie can distinguish between group loyalists and non-loyalists.
 Only a group loyalist would be willing to repeat an obvious lie to support the group.
 The cost of the signal is their own reputation for honesty, which is easily lost by repeating a single obvious lie.
-Other group members observe the costly signal and give them high status as a committed, loyal group member for sacrificing their personal status for the group.
+Other group members observe the costly signal and give them high status as a committed, loyal group member for sacrificing their personal status with others for the group.
+Then anti-loyalists can adopt a countersignal of criticizing the lie, and the war continues.

 ## Virtue Signaling
 Virtue signaling is trendy status grabbing.
 Virtues are personal qualities that your culture values, they can be almost anything, empathy for others, capacity for violence, lack of self-importance.